Training#

 A tuple containing the trained distribution and the losses.

-Alternatively, we can use fit_to_variational_target to fit the flow to a function using variational inference.
+Alternatively, we can use fit_to_key_based_loss to fit the flow to a function using variational inference.

 Parameters:

-• dist (PyTree) – Distribution object, trainable parameters are found using equinox.is_inexact_array.
+• tree (PyTree) – PyTree, from which trainable parameters are found using equinox.is_inexact_array.

-• steps (int) – The number of training steps to run.
-Defaults to 100.
+• steps (int) – The number of optimization steps.

 • show_progress (bool) – Whether to show progress bar.
 Defaults to True.